AMSAT-NA/PacSatFSKBoard/NOTES.md

 made an error.
 The output impedance is 6.23 - 10.4j, not 6.23 -
 13.3j.
 I don't know how that happened.
 That makes the matching capacitor 60pF, the inductor stays the same.

+## 2025-12-15

+Got board 6 back from MITSI with the replaced PA.

+The PA started oscillating again.
+On board 6 I have separated out the AX5043 output and PA input.
+The PA oscillates with nothing connected on the input, just the L match.

+The oscillation appears not as a single frequency but as frequencies spaced out about 10MHz apart from 10MHz up over 1GHz, slowly tapering off.

+Putting a SA on the input and output shows the oscillation in both places, on the output amplified about 20dB.

+## 2025-12-16

+Removing either inductor on the L match causes the oscillation to go away.
+I moved L27 and rotated it 90 degrees, but that made no difference, so it doesn't appear to be inductive coupling.

+Adding a 10 ohm resistor in series with the PA output inductor caused the problem to go away.